DavidMercier/TriDiMap/doc/index.rst

 The author is grateful to `Dr. Jiri Nemecek <http://ksm.fsv.cvut.cz/~nemecek/?page=resume&lang=en>`_ from `Czech Technical University <https://www.cvut.cz/en>`_, Czech Republic (Prague) and to Dr. Nicholas Randall from `Anton Paar <https://www.anton-paar.com>`_, for discussions and many advices about nanoindentation mapping.

-The author is grateful to Debora Rossell, Franck Nozaic and Mélanie Gauvin (`OCAS <http://www.ocas.be/>`_, Belgium (Zwijnaarde)), for providing example files and lots le fruitful feedbacks.

 The author is grateful to Jean-François Vanhumbeeck and Xavier Vanden Eynde (`CRM Group <www.crmgroup.be>`_, Belgium (Liège)), for fruitful discussion and co-authoring of reference papers.

+The author is grateful to Debora Rossell, Franck Nozahic and Mélanie Gauvin (`OCAS <http://www.ocas.be/>`_, Belgium (Zwijnaarde)), for providing example files and lots le fruitful feedbacks.

 References
 -------------